Two police officers speak to a member of the public

 The attestation

-At the end of the course you’ll have gained valuable experience and life skills, your confidence will be raised to new levels.
-You’ll be invited to attend an attestation evening where you’ll swear the oath of a constable.
-You’ll also receive your warrant card and a course certificate.
-You can invite your family and friends who have supported you throughout your course.
+Throughout your training, you’ll have gained valuable experience and life skills, your confidence will be raised to new levels.
+You’ll be invited to attend an Attestation at the Magistrates Court to swear the oath of a constable.
+This will happen during your first month of training.
+You’ll also receive your warrant card.

 Employer support